mattswann/WDI-MELB-2_Homework/README.md

 +to meet fellow coders that speaka [sic] the same language +to be challenged and solve problems.

-This is an attempt at a table showing a winning noughts and crosses game graphic.
-It does not however render like I expect it to.
+This is an attempt at a table showing a winning noughts and crosses game graphic only because you can in markdown in github.

 | Noughts | and | Crosses |
 |:---: |:---:|:---:|